auth0/node-jsonwebtoken/README.md

 * `algorithm` (default: `HS256`)
 * `expiresIn`: expressed in seconds or a string describing a time span [zeit/ms](https://github.com/zeit/ms).
 Eg: `60`, `"2 days"`, `"10h"`, `"7d"`
 * `notBefore`: expressed in seconds or a string describing a time span [zeit/ms](https://github.com/zeit/ms).
 Eg: `60`, `"2 days"`, `"10h"`, `"7d"`
+* `customAlgorithmFunction`: function which will be used if custom algorithm is chosen
 * `audience`
 * `issuer`
 * `jwtid`